-Today's organisations need graduates with both good degrees and skills relevant to the workplace, i.e., employability skills.
-The University of Westminster is committed to developing employable graduates by ensuring that:
+Today's organisations need graduates with both good degrees and skills relevant to the workplace i.e. Employability skills.
+The University of Westminster is committed to developing employable Graduates by ensuring that:

-- Career development skills are embedded in all courses - Opportunities for part-time work, placements and work-related learning activities are widely available to students - Staff continue to widen and strengthen the University's links with employers in all sectors, involving them in curriculum design and encouraging their participation in other aspects of the University's career education and guidance provision - Staff are provided with up-to-date data on labour market trends and employers' requirements which will inform the service delivered to students.
+- Career development skills are embedded in all courses - Opportunities for part-time work, placements and work-related learning activities are widely available to students - Staff continue to widen and strengthen the University's links with employers in all sectors, involving them in curriculum design and encouraging their participation in other aspects of the University's career education and guidance provision - Students are provided with up-to-date data on labour market trends and employers' requirements and this will inform the service delivered to students.

-Graduates have found jobs in middle- and upper management in media industries, as well as the broader private (e.g. consulting and advertising firms) and public sector (e.g. government ministries, regulatory authorities), international organisations and NGOs.
-Some graduates also continue to do PhD research.
-Success in their Masters degree has allowed many who have been in media jobs before joining the course to move into more senior roles within their companies or organisations, and to transfer to new sectors of the media.
+Graduates of other Masters' courses offered by our School have found jobs in middle- and upper management in media industries, as well as the broader private (e.g. consulting, development and advertising firms) and public sector (e.g. government ministries, regulatory authorities), international organisations and NGOs).
+Some graduates also continue and undertake PhD research.
+Success in the Master's degree will allow many who have been in development or media jobs before joining the course to move into more senior roles within their companies or organisations, and to transfer to new sectors.